dingwell/wrf-installer/README.md

 # WRF-installer (beta)

-This tool will help you install WRF and WPS on your system.
+This tool will help you install WRF and WPS on a selection of systems available to researchers at Uppsala University.

 ## Usage
 * Downloand archive (tar or zip) and unpack